|Motto:||Fides in duce obligat.|

 Main article: Music of Faeland

-Artists from Poland, including famous composers like Kowołski or Henderson and traditional, regional folk musicians, create a lively and diverse music scene which continues traditions from all over Europe.
-As of 2006, Faeland is one of the few countries in Europe where rock and hip hop dominate over pop music, while all kinds of alternative music genres are encouraged.
+Musical artists from Faeland, including famous composers like Wallace or Henderson and traditional, regional folk musicians, create a lively and diverse music spectrum which continues traditions from all over the islands.
+As of 2006, Fáel is one of the few countries in Europe where rock and hip hop dominate over dance/techno in popular music, while all kinds of alternative music genres are encouraged.

 Popular sports include football, and in certain regions Gaelic football and hurling.
-Stadio di Laurentio is the largest stadium in Faeland and was the venue for the 1987 FIFA World Cup final.
-Faeland also hosts the annual Faelish Tour, a road bicycle race modeled on the three Grand Tours.
-Faeland is also famous for its Cafe Racing Association (the only cafe-style motorcycle racing association in the world).
+Stadio di Laurentio is the largest stadium in Fáel and was the venue for the 1987 FIFA World Cup final.
+Fáel also hosts the annual Faelish Tour, a road bicycle race modeled on the three Grand Tours.
+Faeland is also famous for its Professional Cafe Racing Association (the only cafe-style motorcycle racing association in the world), founded in 2005.

 Although varying widely due to external cultural influences, traditional Faelish dress dictates that men almost always wear headgear and layers.

-- Zoos are so unpopular in Faeland that at the most recent opening in 1968, it was burned down in protest.
+- Zoos are so unpopular in Fáel that at the most recent opening in 1968, it was burned down in protest.

 - The shade of green known as "lime" was invented in Vintum, County Sloan, in April of 1913.
 Funds from licensing have paid for the town's expenditures since the 1980's, when the color's popularity skyrocketed.
 Town residents have no local taxes because of this.